 Eco-friendly Halloween Tips

-The scary thing about Halloween is the amount of waste.
-Seven million Halloween costumes are thrown away every year, which is the same as throwing 83 million plastic bottles away. – truly spooky.
+The scary thing about Halloween is the amount of waste – truly spooky.
 So here are some tips for a green Halloween:

 Costumes